 In September 2018, the next revision process got underway, with completion of the next Organic Standard anticipated to occur in November 2020.
-Learn how the BC SPCA is involved in the revision process.
-To review the current (2015) organic standard and propose a specific revision for the committees to consider, visit the Organic Agriculture web page.
+The draft standards opened for public comment on July 2, 2019.

-The BC SPCA supports the mission of the organic farming industry and will continue to collaborate with organic associations across Canada on improving farm animal welfare in organic production systems.
+The BC SPCA will continue to collaborate with organic associations across Canada on improving farm animal welfare in organic production systems.

 The BC SPCA believes that all animals should enjoy, as a minimum, five essential freedoms, which were first described by the Farm Animal Welfare Council of the UK:

 - Freedom from hunger and thirst

 - Freedom from discomfort

 - Freedom to express behaviours that promote well-being

 What does animal welfare mean?